CognitiveBuild/WatsonSpeechPlugin/README.md

-# WatsonSpeechPlugin
-Watson Speech SDK Plugin for iOS and Android
+#Watson Speech SDK Plugin for iOS and Android